devashree-shukla/SwiftMacro/README.md

 `
 Protocol - ConformanceMacro => @attached(conformance)

+# Arguments
+Some macros offer configurable settings to fine-tune the code generation.
+These settings typically fall into two categories: Names and Conformances.

+Names
+Macros can add declarations based on the names specified in this argument.
+Since these names are predetermined, they become instantly accessible in the generated code.
+This is applicable to various elements like properties, methods, option sets, and enumeration cases.
+The names argument is not limited to one, allowing you to specify multiple names for greater flexibility.

+Further customization is available through specifiers such as overloaded, named(*), prefixed(*), suffixed(*), and arbitrary.

+`@attached(expression, names: named(init))`

+overloaded: For declarations that use the specified name as their base name.
+named: For declarations with a specific, fixed name. prefixed and suffixed: For declarations that include a particular prefix or suffix.
+arbitrary: For declarations that don’t fit into the other categories.

+# Conformance

+In the context of Extension macros, the conformances argument is essential when that extension is conforming to a protocol because it ensures that it is recognized by the compiler as such.

+`@attached(extension, conformance: AccessibleBuildableTypes, names: named(buildView))`

 # Limitations of Macro

 - It cannot delete or modify the code, also not having the access